DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 The lens system on the cam comes in (std) 66deg., 120 and 160deg. field of view.
 One can get longer ribbon versions and even 850nm(IR) versions to experiment with.
 These versions may be sourced independently of the ESP32-CAM.
 A wider coverage is possible with a 75-120deg (fish eye) lens, if needing to accommodate a lower ceiling height but are a last resort.

-## 2. ESP32-CAM
+## 2. ESP32/WROVER-CAM

 The heart of the sensorCAM is the ESP32 CAM module with an ov2640 camera sensor and a 32bit ESP32-S microprocessor.
 The sensorCAM software/sketch is loaded into the ESP32 using the Arduino IDE over a USB port with settings newline/115200 baud.
 Follow the above guidelines and run the camera example first, to get a demo webserver and CAM operational with a simple coloured test image.
-Experiment with settings to "get a feel" for the parameter effects which need optimization.
+Experiment with settings to "get a feel" for the parameter effects.
 The CAM has a considerable number of video related on-screen settings.
-Alternative ov2640 CAM Modules can be obtained with various viewing angles (66,75,120,130deg) if std.(66?) is too low.
-A“fish eye” lens(120deg.) will give barrel distortion and small features, but the sensorCAM may still function acceptably.
 The standard ov2640 can see some Infra Red light which may be utilised to see a bright IR LED as a beam-break sensor.

 ![ESP32 CAM Example Sketch](/_static/images/ex-sensorcam/esp32-cam-example-sketch.png)

 **Figure 1. &nbsp; webCAM mode**

 Figure 1. is an example of the standard webCAM browser presentation.
 It is a very useful mode for alignment and as a training aid in investigating the effects of the many video adjustments possible, but does not allow placement of sensors as sensorCAM mode can't be simultaneously enabled.

-Brightness, Contrast, Saturation, AutoWhiteBalance(AWB), AWBgain, AutomaticExposureCtl(AEC), AECdsp, AELevel, AutomaticGainCtl(AGC), AGGainCeiling and more can be adjusted.
 The sensorCAM uses QVGA but VGA is better in webCAM mode.
 These settings can be changed after the CAM images are stable, but the default values should be adequate.

 If you “Start Stream”, parameter changes will seem almost immediate.
 But with “stills”, after changing a variable, you may have to click “Get Still” 3 times to clear the pipeline and get a changed image.
 In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance (e.g. a hand in front of CAM) as the auto adjustments “correct” the image.
 These types of changes can trip the sensorCAM even if the obstruction does not block the virtual sensor.
 Consequently after power-up, the sensorCAM may stabilize and then turn off some auto adjustments in the first 15 seconds.
-Changing environment lighting may result in a need to use a “recalibrate” command, for example perhaps after sunset or turning on extra lighting.
+Changing environment lighting may result in a need to use a “re-reference” command, for example perhaps after sunset or turning on extra lighting.

 Due to the slowness of the ESP32 & wifi, the "live stream" is slow and a webCAM delay in response will be observed.
-This may be a little quicker for the sensorCAM sensing mode.
 The delay is inevitable in webCAM WiFi mode.

 ![ESP32 CAM Example Capture Sample](/_static/images/ex-sensorcam/esp32-cam-example-capture-sample.png)

-**Figure 2 &nbsp; Initial sensorCAM settings**
+**Figure 2 &nbsp; Initiall sensorCAM settings**

-After the sensorCAM has booted up, it reads frames for 9 seconds before automatically doing a reference grab for all defined sensors (the r00 command).
+After the sensorCAM has booted up, it reads frames for 9 seconds before automatically doing a reference grab for all defined sensors (the **r00** command).

 The ESP32-CAM has an Infra-Red(IR) filter to enhance colour response.
 The sensorCAM relies on strong colour contrast(saturation) to detect changes.
 Low lighting levels and poor contrast degrades performance.
+Some IR penetrates, so the CAM may use an IR LED for reliable beam-break sensing.

 To run the sensorCAM.ino, it will be necessary to configure the Arduino IDE for the ESP32 as covered in the above you-tube tutorial links.
 Load and run the demonstration.
 For the sensorCAM, you will require new files as described in the sensorCAM installation Guide.